 Full time

-In line with our redeployment policy, we'll prioritise applications from employees who are under formal notice of redundancy.
-We're looking for someone with passion and appetite to inspire!
-Someone who cares deeply about achieving high standards throughout, and helping to make beauty and history accessible to all, to join us as a Collections and House Manager at Stourhead.
-What it's like to work here An 18th Century Palladian mansion with a world-famous landscape garden, its no surprise that Stourhead is one of our busiest and 'best loved' properties.
-Working at Stourhead means joining a team that thrives on passion, collaboration, and pride in what we do.
-You'll be surrounded by colleagues who care deeply about each other, about the collections, and about creating the very best experience for our visitors.
-It's a place where everyone's contribution matters-from front-of-house teams sharing stories with guests, to curators and gardeners preserving the estate for the future.
-Together, we celebrate successes, tackle challenges with energy, and support one another to keep Stourhead one of the most loved places in the country.
-What you'll be doing As Collections and House Manager, you'll play a pivotal role in shaping the future of Stourhead.
-With the newly created Conservation Management Plan as your catalyst, you'll help evolve the House visitor journey-ensuring conservation excellence and creating inspiring, meaningful experiences that bring history vividly to life.
-You'll work closely with the leadership team to ensure smooth operations across the House, championing conservation and cultural heritage while collaborating with colleagues from across departments to achieve shared goals.
-You'll line-manage the Collections and House Officers, guiding and supporting them and the wider team to care for the collection, manage daily opening, and deliver the consistently high standards of conservation, presentation and compliance that Stourhead is renowned for.
-Leading by example, you'll foster a culture of excellence and inclusivity, engaging diverse audiences with the values of the Trust, while bringing conservation and interpretation to the forefront of the visitor experience.
-You'll also take overall responsibility for a large and dedicated team of house volunteers-developing their skills, championing flexibility and inclusivity, and ensuring that volunteering here is as rewarding as it is impactful.
-This is a role for someone who thrives on both strategy and detail: from managing conservation standards and Museum Accreditation documentation, to planning for long-term risks and opportunities, to delivering imaginative programming that connects people with the collections in fresh ways.
-In short, you'll help safeguard Stourhead's treasures, while ensuring they continue to inspire visitors for generations to come.
+We're looking for someone who cares deeply about achieving high standards, and helping to make beauty and history accessible to all, to join us as a Collections and House Manager in the Cotswolds.
+What it's like to work here The teams in the Cotswolds are a collaborative team with a large group of areas across the area, most of which are outdoors.
+The property group includes multiple offices to work on and your colleagues will be based at different places Lodge Park is a unique 17th century deer coursing grandstand, occasionally open to the public and housing a fine collection of historic family furniture and paintings.
+The Sherborne collection store holds further family belongings as well as a significant assemblage of archaeology.
+Across the wider portfolio buildings and outdoor sites are home to small collections of furniture, building fabric, archaeology and literature which need your care.
+What you'll be doing You'll work with the leadership team to ensure operational efficiency, championing conservation and cultural heritage, working flexibly with other departments to achieve shared goals.
+You'll lead on, and be responsible for, the delivery of the care for the collections across our properties, support the opening of Lodge Park, the care and management of our collections store, manage and support research requests, provide a consistently excellent experience for visitors and achieve outstanding standards in conservation, presentation and compliance.
+Leading by example, you'll instill a culture of excellent and inclusive service, engaging all kinds of people with conservation, interpretation and the values of the Trust.
+You will be based on site in one of our many beautiful offices, favouring Sherborne & Lodge Park as your base, with occasional weekend working.
+You'll have overall responsibility for house and collections care volunteers, developing their skills and providing an indoor volunteering experience for them that's as flexible and inclusive as possible.
 Who we're looking for Applications from redeployees are assessed against the minimum criteria for the role.
-In your application, please provide details of how you meet the minimum criteria below: experienced in caring for collections and supporting their long-term preservation committed to creating memorable visitor experiences and engaging diverse audiences confident leading teams and supporting people to do their best work skilled in managing day-to-day operations and keeping an eye on budgets strategic in your thinking, with a focus on continuous improvement and planning ahead Criteria for all other applicants experienced in achieving high standards of presentation, customer care, compliance and collections management in a historic setting aware of current developments and approved practices in the heritage sector in the field of visitor engagement, innovation and access keen to promote inclusivity and diversity in the interpretation and presentation of history someone who can remain resilient and positive while managing colleagues, changes and challenges able to build strong and effective working relationships with diverse people experienced in managing people and achieving goals through others The package The National Trust has the motto 'For everyone, for ever' at its heart.
+In your application, please provide details of how you meet the minimum criteria below: experienced in caring for collections, compliance in processes and supporting their long-term preservation skilled in managing day-to-day operations and keeping an eye on budgets strategic in your thinking, with a focus on continuous improvement and planning ahead committed to creating memorable visitor experiences and engaging diverse audiences, with confidence and experience of duty managing open days confident leading teams and supporting people to do their best work Criteria for all other applicants: experienced in achieving high standards of presentation, customer care, compliance and collections management in a historic setting aware of current developments and approved practices in the heritage sector in the field of visitor engagement, innovation and access keen to promote inclusivity and diversity in the interpretation and presentation of history someone who can remain resilient and positive while managing colleagues, changes and challenges able to build strong and effective working relationships with diverse people experienced in managing people and achieving goals through others confident and experienced in duty managing a property on open days The package The National Trust has the motto 'For everyone, for ever' at its heart.
 We're working hard to create an inclusive culture, where everyone feels they belong.
 It's important that our people reflect and represent the diversity of the communities and audiences we serve.
 We welcome and value difference, so when we say we're for everyone, we want everyone to be welcome in our teams too.
 Substantial pension scheme of up to 10% basic salary Free entry to National Trust places for you, a guest and your children (under 18) Rental deposit loan scheme Season ticket loan EV car lease scheme (for roles that meet the salary criteria) Perks at work discounts such as gym memberships, shopping discount codes, cinema discounts Holiday allowance up to 32 days relating to length of service, plus holiday purchase scheme, subject to meeting minimum criteria.
 Flexible working whenever possible Employee assistance programme Free parking at most Trust places

 Full time